 First, you’ll need to figure out the details of the mud run you’re doing.
-They vary from around two to twenty (or more) miles.
-You’ll also need to see the type and number of obstacles involved.
-All of this will have an impact on the type of workouts you choose.
-Obviously, the tougher workouts will require more intense training.
+The distance and types/number of obstacles can vary wildly.
+In addition, depending on the race location, the terrain can have a huge impact.
+Obviously, the ones with tougher obstacles will require more intense training.
 You’ll need more distance running practice for the longer ones.
 And, so on.

 It’s vital to run similar conditions to your planned mud run if possible.
-So, if you are doing a hilly Tough Mudder or Spartan Race, then make sure to train on hills or approximate them (hurdles help).
+So, if you are doing a hilly Tough Mudder or Spartan Race, then make sure to train on hills or try to mimic them (hurdles help).
 If your Warrior Dash or Savage Race is in a flatter area, try to train on flat territory.
 If your event is five miles, run near that amount regularly or step up to the longer distance over your training period.
-You get the point.

 Of course, it’s not always possible to mimic the conditions if you live in a place with different geography than your run.
 But, do the best you can.